centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 ## Testing the connector

-To help you analyze problems, this stream connector can perform three types of call to the EasyVista API Rest, with curl commands.
+To help you analyze problems, use the following curl commands to test the stream connector.

 > Note that you must adapt the following commands with your own values.
 For instance, ``<easy_vista_address>`` should be replaced with the address of your EasyVista server.